Archaeology: Most Popular Articles

 The Iceman is the name of a 5,300-year-old human body discovered high in the Swiss/Italian Alps in 1991.

-Arrowheads are among the most easily recognized artifact in the world.
-These little tools are often the subject of a number of myths, legends and misconceptions; here is a description of the five top myths and the five top unknown facts about this ubiquitous stone tool.
+Arrowheads are often the subject of a number of myths, legends and misconceptions; here is a description of the top myths and the top unknown facts.

 The TIGHAR project searching for traces of Amelia Earhart and Fred Noonan was begun in the 1980s, and the earliest archaeological investigations were focused on Nikumaroro island.
 Page 2.